-In a job where she had been performing not just well, but in fact great.
-In which her clients loved her and she always exceeded the expectations of her employer.
+Christine was in a job where she had been performing not just well, but in fact great.
+In this very job, her clients loved her and she always exceeded the expectations of her employer.
 Suddenly she could do nothing right.
 They began focusing on every negative little thing, subjecting her to undue and unfair scrutiny and saying things about her work which were downright lies.

 We lodged a claim on Christine’s behalf with the Workplace Relations Commission.
-We drafted written submissions for her and attended her hearing with her in Carlow.
+We drafted written submissions for her and attended the hearing with her in Carlow.
 There we directly challenged Christine’s employer on her behalf.
-We put it up to them that what they had done was not just illegal but unfair and revolting.
+We strongly conveyed to them that what they had done was not just illegal but unfair and revolting.
 Our detailed written submissions outlined how the manner in which she was treated affected her and what should be done about it.

 FORMER EMPLOYER FOUGHT THEIR CORNER